ultral/ultral.github.io/it/coreos2centos-en.md

 ![CFM 2 Ansible](assets/c2a_yac_shaving.png?raw=true "CFM 2 Ansible")

-As you can see, year later we had the foundation for starting migration.
+As you can see, a year later we had the foundation for starting the migration.
 The migration had to be *S.M.A.R.T.*.
 We created the list of VMs & started yak shaving.
-We were dealing one by one with each old VM, create Anisble roles & cover them by tests.
+We were dealing one by one with each old VM, create Ansible roles & cover them by tests.

 ### Day №450: Migration

 ![CFM 2 Ansible](assets/tm-pareto-principle.png?raw=true "CFM 2 Ansible")

 Migration was prune determined process.
-It followed Pareto principle:
+It followed the Pareto principle:

-* 80% of time was spent on preparation & 20% on migration.
+* 80% of the time was spent on preparation & 20% on migration.
 * 80% VMs configuration rewriting took 20% of our time.

 ## Day №540: Lessons learned